 people in Mali don't have access to safe water.

 12 million people don't have access to adequate sanitation in Mali.

-Over 4,500 children die every year from diarrhoea caused by unsafe water and poor sanitation in Mali.
+Over 4,000 children under five die every year from diarrhoeal diseases caused by unsafe water and poor sanitation in Mali.

 Mali is a large, landlocked country in Western Africa, two thirds of which is desert.
 Despite exporting cotton and other resources across African and beyond, the country is one of the world's poorest.